JonComo/anim/README.md

 # anim

 WARNING!
 Internal tool!
 Turn back while you still can!
+On that note, anim has started to become actively managed!
+Feel free to submit issues and they just may be addressed :-)

 Anim is used to make animations and graphs for the youtube series, https://www.youtube.com/watch?v=ZzWaow1Rvho